16-Bits/Flat-Green-Steam-Library/README.md

 # OG-Steam-Library
-Library theme for use with <a href="https://github.com/ungstein/OG-Steam">OG-Steam</a> and <a href="https://github.com/PhantomGamers/SteamFriendsPatcher">SteamFriendsPatcher<a>.
-A lot of unnecessary padding as been removed to free up screen real estate.
-Transitions and gradients have also been removed.

-Update: Live version now available <a href="https://ungstein.github.io/og-steam-library/og-steam-library-live.zip">here!</a>
-This version loads up-to-date files live from GitHub; no files are saved to your computer.
-If the live version does not appear to be updating, please try deleting Steam's browser cache under `Settings/Web Browser`, then restart Steam.
+Library theme adapted from <a href="https://github.com/ungstein/OG-Steam-Library">OG-Steam-Library</a> for use with <a href="https://github.com/ungstein/Flat-Green-Steam">Flat-Green-Steam</a> and <a href="https://github.com/PhantomGamers/SteamFriendsPatcher">SteamFriendsPatcher<a>.
+Not a faithful reproduction of the 2009 Steam Library GUI, just an edit of the original <a href="https://github.com/ungstein/OG-Steam-Library">OG-Steam-Library</a> theme so that the Steam Library GUI of <a href="https://github.com/ungstein/Flat-Green-Steam">Flat-Green-Steam</a> stands out less.

 Installing
 -